Are Rental Properties a Good Investment?

 Can You Manage a Property?

 Before you buy your first rental property, ask yourself whether you can properly manage such business.
 Being a landlord is not easy considering that you’ll likely have to deal with some stubborn tenants.
 Rental property management can be cumbersome and time-consuming, especially if you have another job.
-Luckily, you don’t have to worry because you can always hire a property management company to do the work.
-Still, make sure you understand how things work before putting money into the investment.
+Luckily, you don’t have to worry because you can always hire a property manager to do the work.
+Make sure to check the rates, as most property managers charge investors 8-12% of the monthly rent.

 Know Your Location